-Maxxsol built Trumansol's real-time logistics control center — a dispatcher dashboard and a synchronized Flutter driver companion app — replacing fragmented manual processes across a large fleet operation.
-Delivery time predictability improved by over 40% and manual check-ins were eliminated entirely.
+Maxxsol built Trumansol's real-time logistics control center: a dispatcher dashboard and a synchronized Flutter driver companion app, replacing fragmented manual processes across a fleet operation.
+Automated, geo-tracked job status now gives dispatchers and drivers a single shared source of truth, eliminating manual check-ins entirely.

 The problem